aidotse/DecentralizedAI/dist_lr_ros/README.md

 ## Usage

-To train a joint model using two workers that jointly learning to classify handwritten digits using the _MNIST_ dataset (only supported, for now), simply open a terminal a launch:
+To train a joint model using two workers that jointly learning to classify handwritten digits using the _MNIST_ dataset (only supported, for now), simply open a terminal and launch:

 ```
+cd ~/ai_sweden_ws/
+source devel/setup.bash
 roslaunch dist_lr_ros simple.launch
 ```

-_Note:_ don't forget to source the workspace (ata least once): `source devel/setup.bash`
+_Note:_ ROS environment setup (through `source devel/setup.bash`), is required, but only required once for each terminal!